Jean-Baptiste-Lasselle/the-traefik-experiment/README.md

 _CHOOSING A HASH ALGORITHM_

 There it's just like at mall, you just have so many choice, it's dismaying...
 And that is where our one step higher discussion is useful (or merely saving our asses) :  We know how to choose it, it must be a salted one.
 Plus we will choose a reference, which will provide us with a reference over time.
 The refrence I'll choose is a standard, SSL/TLS's.
-We ARE NOT setting up SSL/TLS for Traefik provisioning, we are using a standard, to asses how strong our HASH algotrihtm is, compared to what is standard to some people (a few).
+We ARE NOT setting up SSL/TLS for Traefik provisioning, we are using a standard, to assess how strong our HASH algotrihtm is, compared to what is standard to some people (a few).

 Meaning if SSL/TLS considers a HASH Algorithm secure enough, I will consider that HASH algorithm secure enough for my customer.
 Actually, I'll push just a bit ahead: I'll alaways choose a HASH Algorithm STRICTLY STRONGER, than the weakest considered secure by SSL/TLS standard.
 I chose the SSL/TLS protocol as a reference, because SSL/TLS is massively used, so i trust it is massively tested (plus I checked that it is) and approved de facto.
 Today, recommended SSL/TLS version is TLS v1.2.
 And TLS v1.2 requires at least SHA256 (meaning SHA 128 => no way, in your dreams), so I'll choose SHA 512, with SALT.

 This choice wil have to be reviewed once a month at least (if th he SecOps are not happy with that: Hey , guys, it just means checking if SSL/TLS standard has released a new version, and if so, finding in the docuement, which  is the weakest Algorithm considered secure...
 2 hours a month on worst case, including updating ISO 27 000 reports that I automated in the SecOps Framework...!)
 Now, let's check if Digital Ocean's suggestion complies with my requirements.